Ludo-lab/micropython-zacwire/rp2/readme.md

 The `filter` argument defaults to `1`.
 Values larger than 1 indicate that a median filter should be applied over the last `N = filter` valid temperature readings.
 This will help ignore outliers but will also apply a low-pass filter to the readings: readings being performed at a rate of ~10 Hz, specifying `filter = 5` will filter the signal with a cutoff at about 2 Hz.

 The `timeout` argument defaults to `3`.
 This indicates the maximum number of **consecutive** problematic readings (parity error, low or high range limits) before raising an exception. `ZACwire.errorcount` indicates how many such errors occurred (even if they did not cause an exception to be raised) since this instance of `ZACwire()` was initialized.
+In practice, most of these are parity errors.

 ## Testing